couchbaselabs/docs-ng/content/couchbase-query-language-0.1/language-reference.markdown

 * **Filtering** - Results objects from the SELECT can be filtered by adding a WHERE clause.

+* **Sorting** - You can order objects in a result set and provide range limits by using ORDER BY, LIMIT, and OFFSET.

 * **Result Set** - You generate a set of result objects with GROUP BY or HAVING clauses along with a result expression list, `result-expr-list`.

 * **Duplicate Removal** Remove duplicate result objects from the result set.
 To do so you use a DISTINCT query.